How To Calculate Deep Cycle Battery Amp Hours

 Configuration Voltage Amp Hours Example Use Case

-Two 12V 100Ah in Parallel 12V 200Ah RV camping with high amp hour needs
+Two 12V 100Ah in Parallel 12V 200Ah RV camping with higher daily energy demand

-Two 12V 100Ah in Series 24V 100Ah Solar system requiring higher voltage
+Two 12V 100Ah in Series 24V 100Ah Solar system requiring a higher DC bus voltage

-Vatrer 12V 100Ah LiFePO4 battery has a built-in BMS and can be expanded through 4S4P design to ensure that whether you are on a multi-day outdoor trip, sea fishing, or a large solar system, it can meet any of your power needs.
+The Vatrer 12V 100Ah LiFePO4 battery includes an integrated BMS and can be scaled up using a 4S4P configuration.
+This means that, whether you are on a multi-day road trip, out on the water fishing or running a sizeable solar system, you can build a bank that covers your full power requirements.

-How to Converting Watts to Amp Hours for AC Devices
+How to Convert Watts to Amp Hours for AC Devices

 • Amp Hours = Watt-Hours / Battery Voltage

-For example, a 200-watt RV fridge runs for 6 hours on a 12V lithium battery with 95% inverter efficiency:
+As an example, consider a 200-watt RV fridge running for 6 hours on a 12V lithium battery with an inverter that is 95% efficient:

 • Watt-Hours = (200 × 6) / 0.95 = 1,263.16 Wh